top of page

 It often starts subtly.

-Before long, your attention shifts away from your own journey.
+Before long, your attention shifts away from your own journey and your momentum starts to fade

 Instead of recognising your growth, your mind begins measuring where you are against someone else's highlight reel.